-He’s been through performance reviews and slow staff meetings, handled performance reviews and un-engaged peers, experienced hiring someone and firing someone, and communicated difficult corporate mandates.
+He’s been through handling performance reviews and slow staff meetings, handled performance challenges and un-engaged peers, experienced hiring someone and firing someone, and communicated difficult corporate mandates.

 He’s found that demarcation line of being a friendly boss without being “one of the guys”.

 But do Matt’s employees trust him?
 Hmmmmmm, trust?